 Like most of us right now, we’ve been limiting our trips to the grocery store and working hard to use what we have.
 That has required a little creativity and trying some new things.
 I have to admit, even someone who cooks a lot sometimes needs a little kick in the butt to get out of her rut.

-I bought a lot of fresh produce the last time I was as the store, including a big bag of red and green seedless grapes.
+I bought a lot of fresh produce the last time I was at the store, including a big bag of red and green seedless grapes.
 But grapes only last so long and after a week, they really were starting to look a bit tired.
-Not wanting to waste them, I decided to try roasting them and came up with this roasted grape salad that worked perfectly alongside baked chicken.
+Not wanting to waste them, I decided to try roasting them and came up with this roasted grape salad that worked perfectly alongside my roasted chicken.

 I’ve grilled fruit, like pineapple, which intensified the sweetness and added a delicious caramelized flavor but I had never tried roasting fruit.
 I have to say, I didn’t know what I was missing!

-Roasting brought out the gorgeous, deep purple and yellow color of the grapes and the flavor was incredibly intense.
-They were sweet but also a bit sour and paired perfectly with couscous, goat cheese and pistachios in this roasted grape salad.
+Roasting brings out the gorgeous, deep purple and yellow color of the grapes, and an incredibly intense flavor.
+They are sweet but also a bit sour and savory.
+Roasted grapes pair perfectly with couscous, goat cheese, and pistachios in this roasted grape and goat cheese couscous salad.

-What is your favorite new kitchen trick or recipe you’ve learned since we’ve been social distancing?
+What is your favorite new kitchen trick or recipe you’ve learned recently?

 Roasted Grape Salad